openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhkd_0_0.md

 ### Parameter 72: Input I2 status on delay

 Input I2 status on delay
 This parameter specifies the delay before the device execute command after input I2 is activated.

+  * default value 0 (no delay)
+  * 1 - 32000 for delay of 1 to 32000 seconds (8.88 hours)

 This parameter has influence only when the condense sensor functionality is selected by the parameter no. 12.
 Values in the range 0 to 32000 may be set.